-Dr Frauke Urban is Associate Professor and Docent in the Management of Sustainable Energy Systems at the Department for Industrial Economics and Management (INDEK) at KTH.
+Prof. Dr. Frauke Urban is Professor and Docent in the Management of Sustainable Energy Systems at the Department for Industrial Economics and Management (INDEK) at KTH.
 She was the Head of the Division Sustainability, Industrial Dynamics and Entrepreneurship (SIDE) for 3 years in early 2020 - 2023.
 She is currently the Deputy Head of Faculty Recruitment (vice FFA) at the School of Industrial Engineering and Management (ITM) at KTH.
-She is one of the Coordinators of research area 3 on Sustainable Energy Systems – Technology and Business Perspectives (with Andrew Martin) as part of the Research Initiative on Sustainable Industry and Society (IRIS) at ITM, KTH.
+She is one of the Coordinators of research area 3 on Sustainable Energy Systems – Technology and Business Perspectives as part of the Research Initiative on Sustainable Industry and Society (IRIS).

-Frauke works on low carbon energy transitions, innovation in renewable energy (wind energy, solar energy and hydropower), technology transfer and cooperation, energy policy, climate policy, green economy and sustainable development.
-She has more than 15 years of experience in research, teaching and policy advice.
+Frauke works on decarbonisation, low carbon energy transitions, innovation in renewable energy (wind energy, solar energy and hydropower), energy & climate policy, green economy and sustainable development.
+She has about 20 years of experience in research, teaching, outreach and policy advice.
 Her most recent research is in the field of decarbonisation of transport (aviation, maritime shipping) and industry.

-Frauke has published about 40 papers in peer-reviewed international journals such as Renewable and Sustainable Energy Reviews, Applied Energy, Energy Research and Social Sciences, Energy Policy, Energy for Sustainable Development, Climatic Change, Ecological Economics, Journal of Environment and Development, World Development, Sustainable Development etc. She is also the author of a textbook on Energy and Development, a textbook on Low Carbon Development, the author of a monograph on low carbon energy transitions, the editor of a book on hydropower dams in Asia and Africa and the editor of four volumes of a reader collection on Low Carbon Development.
+Frauke has published about 50 papers in peer-reviewed international journals such as Renewable and Sustainable Energy Reviews, Applied Energy, Energy Research and Social Sciences, Energy Policy, Energy for Sustainable Development, Climatic Change, Ecological Economics, Journal of Environment and Development, World Development, Sustainable Development etc. She is also the author of a textbook on Energy and Development, a textbook on Low Carbon Development, the author of a monograph on low carbon energy transitions, the editor of a book on hydropower dams in Asia and Africa and the editor of four volumes of a reader collection on Low Carbon Development.

 Frauke has also been the Principal Investigator for various other research projects, including projects funded by the UK Economics and Social Research Council ERSC, such as a project on large hydropower dams in Asia and Africa (worth 725.000 GBP / app.
 8.5 million SEK), for which she led a team of 20 international researchers.